tidalcycles/vim-tidal/README.md

 TIDAL_BOOT_PATH=~/myStuff.ghci tidalvim
 ```

-Remember that this a `.ghci` script, not a Haskell module.
+Please note that this a `.ghci` script, not a Haskell module.
 So multiline
 definitions need to be wrapped around `:{` and `:}`, as shown in the example
 above.